Streamlining Cannabis Pre-roll Manufacturing

 May 19, 2025

-Advanced robotics automate the infusion of concentrates into or onto a pre-roll with Sorting Robotics' GK robot and Stardust coating system.
+Advanced robotics automate the infusion of concentrates into or onto a pre-roll with Sorting Robotics' JIKO robot and Stardust coating system.
 Learn how robotic arms and specialized mechanisms refine pre-roll production for a cleaner, more regulated manufacturing environment.

-The robotic arms utilize sophisticated electromechanical systems, heating algorithms and microcontrollers to manipulate products with extreme accuracyand features specially designed end effectors that allow for the careful handling of pre-rolls to prevent any contamination, which is a concern in cannabis production.
+The robotic arms utilize sophisticated electromechanical systems, heating algorithms and microcontrollers to manipulate products with extreme accuracy and features specially designed end effectors that allow for the careful handling of pre-rolls to prevent any contamination, which is a concern in cannabis production.

 Their collet pod system employs magnetic actuation to secure joints during the infusion process, minimizing handling risks and ensuring ease of cleaning.
 The solution not only improves operational safety but also reduces the number of moving parts, with the goal of improving reliability and maintenance needs.